Last Updated on December 8, 2021 by Ellen

 How to Keep Promoting Your Content With CoSchedule

 CoSchedule is *an easy drag-and-drop content marketing calendar that allows you to plan, create, and promote your content all in one place.* I’ve used many different types of editorial calendars from written planners to Google documents.
-While I still use a Google doc for overall content, CoSchedule takes it one step further.
-It allows you to add the title of the post to your calendar to keep track of what you want to write and then saves that title as a blog post title.
+While I still use a Google doc for the overall content, CoSchedule takes it one step further.
+It allows you to add the title of the post to your calendar to keep track of what you want to write and then saves that title like a blog post title.

 When it’s time to create the blog post, edit the post with that title.
 But, it goes further than that.
 After you edit it and create it and take your awesome photos, it allows you to schedule your social media posts to post automatically.
 But, then it does more.

-Not only can you schedule the social media posts for the day the post goes live, you can schedule it to post again (tomorrow, next week, next month, 90 days from now, next year, etc.) Now I don’t need to remember to repromote the post every month, I can do it when I publish the post.
+Not only can you schedule the social media posts for the day the post goes live, but you can also schedule it to post again (tomorrow, next week, next month, 90 days from now, next year, etc.) Now I don’t need to remember to repromote the post every month, I can do it when I publish the post.
 Or if it’s a seasonal post, I can schedule it to start posting again at the same time next year.

-Once a week, I check out the “top posts” section which shows me the posts that are really doing well at the time and allows me to schedule promotion out for them all in one spot.
+Once a week, I check out the “top posts” section which shows me the posts that are really doing well at the time and allows me to schedule promotions out for them all in one spot.
 It’s a fantastic way to keep those viral posts viral and to see what new posts are starting to pull traffic so you remember to continue to promote them.
 You can even check out the statistics on how your posts are doing!